 The grapes are hand-picked and whole bunches are pressed.
 The wine is fermented in stainless steel at 28° for 18 days.
 After fermentation, the juice is matured in French barriques, 20% new and 80% first and second passage, for 24 months before bottling.
 After bottling, the wine spends a further 12 months in bottle before release.

-Serve with rich meat dishes, game, roasted meats and strong cheese.
+Excellent with stews, roasted meats and cheese.

 Serve at 16°C.